hristog/soccer-analytics-sample/README.md

 ## Introduction

-This sample of analyses consists of Jupyter notebooks, which themselves are structured such that there is a narrative &mdash; supplemented with plots &mdash; at the very top, and the code for analysing the data and producing the figures follows afterwards, in the same notebook.
+This sample of analyses consists of Jupyter notebooks and articles.
+The notebooks are structured such that there is a narrative &mdash; supplemented with plots &mdash; at the very top, and the code for analysing the data and producing the figures follows afterwards, in the same notebook.

 ## Soccermatics course assignments